-The Company's short-term financial liabilities as of December 31, 2012 include negotiable obligations, pre-financing of exports and imports' financing arrangements, local bank credit lines and financial loans with local and international financial institutions.
+The Company's short-term financial liabilities as of March 31, 2013 includes negotiable obligations, pre-financing of exports and imports' financing arrangements, local bank credit lines and financial loans with local and international financial institutions.
 Long-term financial liabilities include negotiable obligations and financial loans with local and international financial institutions.
-Approximately 52% (8,927) of the total of the financial loans of the Company is denominated in U.S. dollars and the rest in Argentine pesos, as of December 31, 2012.
+Approximately 54% (9,997) of the total of the financial loans of the Company is denominated in U.S. dollars and the rest in Argentine pesos, as of March 31, 2013.
 These loans are basically used for working capital and investments.
 Financial assets mainly include, in addition to trade receivable which have low exposure to interest rate risk, bank deposits, fixed-interest deposits and investments in mutual funds such as "money market" or short-term fixed interest rate instruments.

 Historically, the strategy for hedging interest rates is based on the fragmentation of financial counterparts, the diversification of the types of loans taken and, essentially, the maturities of such loans, taking into consideration the different levels of interest along the yield curve in pesos or U.S. dollars, and the amount of the loans based on future expectations and the timing of the future investment outlays to be financed.
-In that sense, and after the process which concluded with the change of shareholders mentioned in Note 4, the Company is now focused in enhancing the maturity profile of its debt, in order to facilitate the daily operation and to allow the proper financing of planned investments (See Note 2.i for additional information).

-The Company does not use derivative financial instruments to hedge the risks associated with interest rates.
+The Company does not usually use derivative financial instruments to hedge the risks associated with interest rates.
 Changes in interest rates may affect the interest income or expenses derived from financial assets and liabilities tied to a variable interest rate.
 Additionally, the fair value of financial assets and liabilities that accrue interests based on fixed interest rates may also be affected.

-The table below provides information about the financial assets and liabilities as of December 31, 2012 that accrues interest considering the applicable rate:
+The table below provides information about the financial assets and liabilities as of March 31, 2013 that accrues interest considering the applicable rate:

-Decembe er 31, 2012
+March 31, 2013

 Financial Assets (1) Financial Liabilities (2)

-Fixed interest rate 2,927 6,934
+Fixed interest rate 2,411 7,820

-Variable interest rate 870 10,170
+Variable interest rate 1,186 10,718

-Total 3,797 17,104
+Total 3,597 18,538